tock/book/src/development/virtual.md

 The high-level steps required are:

 1. Create a capsule file for your virtualizer
-2. Determine what portions of this interface should be virtuzlized.
+2. Determine what portions of this interface should be virtualized.
 3. Create a `MuxXXX` struct, which will serve as the lone client of the underlying resource.
 4. Create a `VirtualXXXDevice` which will implement the underlying HIL trait, allowing for the appearance of multiple of the lone resource.